justme-1968/homebridge-fhem/README.md

   StatusLowBattery
   FirmwareRevision

-currently supported parameters are for FHEM -> homekit: minValue, maxValue, minStep: for all int and float characteristics -> the allowed range for this value in homekit (min,) max: Hue and Saturation characteristics -> the range the reading has in fhem, only if different from minValue and maxValue
+currently supported parameters for FHEM -> homekit direction are: minValue, maxValue, minStep: for all int and float characteristics -> the allowed range for this value in homekit (min,) max: Hue and Saturation characteristics -> the range the reading has in fhem, only if different from minValue and maxValue
-  delay: true/false -> the value ist send afer one second inactivity
+  delay: true/false/<number> -> the value ist send afer one second/<number>ms of inactivity
   nocache: don't cache values for this reading
+  subtype: unique value necessary if multiple characteristics of the same type cwshould be used in an accessory.
   threshold: reading is mapped to true if the value is greater than the threshold value and to false otherwise
   invert: invert the reading, taking minValue, maxValue into account
   part: the reading value will be splitted at spaces and the n-th item is used as the value. counting starts at 0